madmax-470/clawstrike/README(clawstrike).txt

         Files are in ~/clawstrike-data/raw/htb/ (or the layer-specific folder)

 DO NOT:
-  - Run writeup_extractor.py (that's the lead's job — quality gate)
+  - Run writeup_extractor.py (that's the lead's job, quality gate)
   - Modify any files in processed/ or training/
   - Change the --layer flag without checking with your lead
   - Run the same links file twice (check metadata/fetch_tracker.jsonl)